An independent AI ethics research centre is set to receive $7.5 million of funding courtesy of the folks at Facebook.

 AI has the potential to do immense good in the world by improving things like healthcare, productivity, and enhancing lifestyles.
 On the other hand, it could be devastating if used for military purposes, replacing entry-level jobs, or if things such as facial recognition continue to suffer from bias.

-Hearing independent AI ethics centres open is always welcome, let’s just hope enough companies are willing to invest time in listening as well as
+Hearing independent AI ethics centres open is always welcome, let’s just hope enough companies are willing to invest time in listening as well as money.

 Interested in hearing industry leaders discuss subjects like this and their use cases?
 Attend the co-located AI & Big Data Expo events with upcoming shows in Silicon Valley, London, and Amsterdam to learn more.
 Co-located with the IoT Tech Expo, Blockchain Expo, and Cyber Security & Cloud Expo.